Presentation: Patient with localised colorectal cancer

 - M1.6 NTRK rearrangement panel for CRC patients who may be clinically eligible for NTRK inhibitor (advanced disease only).

-- M1.9 Multi-target NGS panel for the analysis of MMR genes (MLH1, MSH2, MSH6, PMS2, POLE, POLD1).
+- M1.9 Multi-target NGS panel for the analysis of MMR genes (MLH1, MSH2, MSH6, PMS2, POLE, POLD1) where constitutional (germline) testing is uninformative but IHC/MSI results suggestive of a diagnosis of Lynch Syndrome, or where constitutional sample is not available for testing.

 - For constitutional (germline) testing for Lynch syndrome, a record of discussion (RoD) form is required.
 If you have not completed an RoD form before and/or do not have access to one, please review this Knowledge Hub article on how to complete an RoD form.

 - All of the above somatic tests can be performed on formalin-fixed tumour tissue.
-Testing of tumour tissue for MMR or MSI, as well as subsequent somatic testing, may be done reflexively by your histopathology department, but you may need to follow this up within the multidisciplinary team meeting and clarify patient eligibility.
+Testing of tumour tissue for MMR deficiency or MSI, as well as subsequent somatic testing, may be done reflexively by your histopathology department, but you may need to follow this up within the multidisciplinary team meeting and clarify patient eligibility.

 - Single gene sequencing